Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The video lessons are based on the idea that test prep can actually be entertaining.
 In essence, that you learn and retain more when you’re having some fun.

-In my opinion, Blueprint’s cutting-edge video production actually makes the learning experience engaging and enjoyable.
-The videos roll through a series of dynamic notes, images and diagrams, are fast-paced, and use game-like features and other software tools to grab and hold your attention throughout the entire video lesson.
+In my opinion, Blueprint’s cutting-edge video production actually makes the learning experience enjoyable.
+The videos roll through a series of dynamic notes, images and diagrams, are fast-paced, and use game-like features and other software tools to keep your attention throughout the entire video lesson.

 Their LSAT video instructors are masters at making dense and intimidating material actually understandable.
 Blueprint has built their reputation on the ability to help students understand very complex material, and their video lessons definitely enhance that goal.